bvbohnen/X3_Customizer/README.md

  * Add_Ship_Variants

       Adds variants for various ships.
 Variant attribute modifiers are based on the average differences between existing variants and their basic ship, where only M3,M4,M5 are analyzed for combat variants, and only TS,TP are analyzed for trade variants, with Hauler being considered both a combat variant.
 Variants will be added to existing shipyards the first time a game is loaded after running this transform; this may take several seconds to complete, during which time the game will be unresponsive.
 Warning: it is unsafe to remove variants once they have been added to an existing save.

+ * Adjust_Beam_Weapon_Duration

+      Adjusts the duration of beam weapons.
+Shot damage will be applied over the duration of the beam, such that shorter beams will apply their damage more quickly.
+Longer duration beams are weaker against small targets which move out of the beam before its damage is fully applied.
+Beam range will remain unchanged.
+Note: this does not affect fire rate, so multiple beams may become active at the same time.

+ * Adjust_Beam_Weapon_Width

+      Adjusts the width of beam weapons.
+Narrower beams will have more trouble hitting small targets at a distance.
+In vanilla AP beam widths are generally set to 1, though in XRM the widths have much wider variety.
+This can be used to nerf anti-fighter defense of capital ships with beam mounts.

+ * Adjust_Fade_Start_End_Gap

+      Adjust the gap between the start and end fade distance, changing how quickly objects will fade in.
+This will never affect fade_start, only fade_end.

+ * Adjust_Gate_Rings

+      Various options to modify gate rings, with the aim of reducing capital ship suicides when colliding with the pylons shortly after the player enters a sector.
+Includes ring removal, rotation, reversal, and model swaps.
+Inactive versions of gates will also be updated for consistency.
+When applied to an existing save, gate changes will appear on a sector change.

+ * Adjust_Generic_Missions

+      Adjust the spawn chance of various generic mission types, relative to each other.
+Note: decreasing chance on unwanted missions seems to work better than increasing chance on wanted missions.

+ * Adjust_Global

+      Adjust a global flag by the given multiplier.
+Generic transform works on any named global field.

+ * Adjust_Job_Count

+      Adjusts job ship counts using a multiplier.
+These will always have a minimum of 1.
+Jobs are matched by name or an attribute flag, eg. 'owner_pirate'.
+This will also increase the max number of jobs per sector accordingly.

+ * Adjust_Job_Respawn_Time

+      Adjusts job respawn times, using an adder and multiplier on the existing respawn time.

+ * Adjust_Max_Seta

+      Changes the maximum SETA speed multiplier.
+Higher multipliers than the game default of 10 may cause oddities.

+ * Adjust_Max_Speedup_Rate

+      Changes the rate at which SETA turns on.
+By default, it will accelerate by (selected SETA -1)/10 every 250 milliseconds.
+This transform will reduce the delay between speedup ticks.

+ * Adjust_Missile_Damage

+      Adjust missile damage values, by a flat scaler or configured scaling formula.

+ * Adjust_Missile_Range

+      Adjust missile range by changing lifetime, by a flat scaler or configured scaling formula.
+This is particularly effective for the re-lock missiles like flail, to reduce their ability to keep retargetting across a system, instead running out of fuel from the zigzagging.

+ * Adjust_Missile_Speed

+      Adjust missile speeds, by a flat scaler or configured scaling formula.

+ * Adjust_Particle_Count

+      Change the number of particles floating in space around the camera.
+Default game is 100, mods often set to 0, but can keep some small number for a feeling of speed.

+ * Adjust_Shield_Regen

+      Adjust shield regeneration rate by changing efficiency values.

  * Adjust_Ship_Hull